padiketeku/EnvMonMod/EMM-Prac-2-Monitoring-Forest-Condition.md

 Acknowledgement
-This tutorial was developed by the Google Engine Engine developer
+This tutorial was sourced from the Google Engine Engine developer team

 # Monitoring Forest Vegetation Condition